flexiblepower/defpi-documentation/developing-a-service/java-tutorial.md

 public void terminate()
 ```
 This method is called when the orchestrator indicates that the process should terminate, allowing the process to terminate safely.

+The Universal Dimmer is a very simple example, and does not require a configuration and does not have a state to be saved.
+So the all the stubs in this case remain empty methods.

 ### Step 3.2: ConnectionHandlers